🇵🇱

 ⚠️ Restrictions

-• Must maintain active business registration
+• Must maintain active viable business in Poland

-• Must continue paying ZUS contributions
+• Must pay Polish taxes and ZUS contributions

 💡 Tips